danielabar/meblog/src/markdown/rails-enum-mysql-postgres.md

 Suppose you're building a recurring subscription service.
 This will need a `Plan` model that each subscription is associated with.
 The plan will have a column `recurring_interval` to indicate how frequently the plan renews.
 Specifically, the service offers yearly, monthly, weekly and daily plans.
 When a customer purchases a subscription, the code must calculate the renewal date based on the Plan's `recurring_interval`.
 You can imagine some conditional logic checking the value of this column, if it's `year`, add a year to the purchase date, if it's `month`, add a month and so on.

 In this case, it's important that the `recurring_interval` only contain one of a specific list of values: `year`, `month`, `week`, or `day`.
 If an unexpected value such as `foo` or `fortnight` was persisted in the `Plans` table, then the code wouldn't know how to calculate the subscriptions' renewal date.
 This is a perfect use case for enums.
 On the database side, enums provide data integrity to restrict a column to one of a list of values.
-Here is the official definition for [MySQL](https://dev.mysql.com/doc/refman/5.7/en/enum.html) and [PostgreSQL](https://www.postgresql.org/docs/14/datatype-enum.html).
+See the [MySQL](https://dev.mysql.com/doc/refman/5.7/en/enum.html) and [PostgreSQL](https://www.postgresql.org/docs/14/datatype-enum.html) docs for a more formal definition.

 I'm assuming the `Plan` table and model already exist as follows: